lukfor/imputationserver-ashg19/preparation.md

 sh Run-plink.sh
 ````

-### Step 1d - Convert to VCF
+### Step 1c - Compress VCF File
 To use with Michigan Imputation Server, the cleaned PLINK file needs converted to VCF:

 ````
-plink --bfile ~/raw-22-filtered-updated-chr22 --recode vcf bgz --out chr22-final
+bgzip raw-22-filtered-updated-chr22.vcf
 ````

-### Step 1c - Download VCF
+### Step 1d - Download VCF
-Open FileZilla/WinSCP and download the `chr22-final.vcf.gz` file to your local file system.
+Open FileZilla/WinSCP and download the `raw-22-filtered-updated-chr22.vcf.gz` file to your local file system.
 Now we are ready to submit out first job!

 ## Step 2 - Submit Job
-Please connect to our [demo instance](http://imputation-demo-2058360856.us-east-2.elb.amazonaws.com/index.html#!) available for this workshop.
+Please connect to our [Michigan Imputation Server Ddemo instance](http://imputation-demo-2058360856.us-east-2.elb.amazonaws.com/index.html#!) available for this workshop.

 ### Register a new account
 Since this is a demo instance, please register a new account. *Note:* There is no email validation required, you can simply login by using your selected username and password.

 ### Submit Job!
 You can now select the local file and upload it to our demo instance of Michigan Imputation Server.
 Please select the **1000 Genomes Phase 3** reference panel and select **EUR** as the Quality Control population.
 After several minutes, the imputed data can be downloaded and extracted.
+Congratulations!

-Congratulations! if you need help submitting a job or download results or the QC report, please have a look at our [Getting Started Guide](https://imputationserver.readthedocs.io/en/latest/getting-started/).
+if you need help submitting a job or download results or the QC report, please have a look at our [Getting Started Guide](https://imputationserver.readthedocs.io/en/latest/getting-started/).

 ## What's next?
 Preparing data for Michigan Imputation Server is quite easy.
 In the next part you will learn how to make everything reproducibile by using  the new Michigan Imputation Server API!